 Intelligent Thermal Management

-Phase 2: Scientific Material Preparation
+Phase 2: Material Preparation and Qualification

-High-Performance Resin Matching
+High-Performance Resin Matching and Pre-Processing

-Phase 3: Precision Machine Setup and Closed-Loop Control
+Phase 3: Machine Setup and Closed-Loop Control

 Advanced all-electric machines, utilizing extreme pressure control with real-time monitoring, create the necessary mechanical accuracy for high-speed delivery of micro-sized shot plastics.